-Modern jazz, both recent and classic, across a range of styles -- Armstrong, Ellington, Bird, Miles, Monk, Trane, and all the other late-greats as well as tunes by today's emerging and established jazz players (such as Dave Douglas, Ben Allison, Jane Ira Bloom, The Bad Plus, Vijay Iyer, Roy Hargrove, Maria Schneider, Julian Lage, Robert Glasper, and so on): it's All This Jazz with Scott Gregory -- and each week, the third hour of ATJ (beginning at 11pm) has a theme.
+Modern jazz, both recent and classic, across a range of styles -- Armstrong, Ellington, Bird, Miles, Monk, Trane, and all the other late-greats as well as tunes by today's emerging and established jazz players (such as Dave Douglas, Ben Allison, Jane Ira Bloom, The Bad Plus, Vijay Iyer, Roy Hargrove, Maria Schneider, Julian Lage, Craig Taborn, Anat Cohen, and so on): it's All This Jazz with Scott Gregory -- and each week, the third hour of ATJ (beginning at 11pm) has a theme.

 Hosted by multiple Grammy Award-winning musician Christian McBride, Jazz Night in America presents the best of live jazz performances from across the nation.
 The program features storytelling with concert performances and interviews, introducing listeners to both artists and venues.
 Connect with jazz fans nationwide via chat rooms during concerts and through social media, and learn more about this show, at the Jazz Night website. | Learn More and Listen

 Jazz 24/7 • 89.5-2

 Public Radio Tulsa's 24-hour jazz channel is acoustic mainstream, focusing on a strong lyrical sound, designed to delight both casual listeners and passionate jazz lovers.